wp-plugins/imagemeta/readme.txt

 == Changelog ==

+= 0.4 =
+*Added quick-edit dropdowns for posts that contain images, either attached …

+= 0.3 =
+* More styles updates.
+* Subtle update to screenshot captions

 = 0.2 =
 * Updated styles for tablet/iDevices

 = 0.1 =
 * Plugin-out only in beta, currently.
 Standby for official release.